-Any time students are in a healthcare setting during scheduled clinical time, the following must apply:
+Anytime students are participating in a scheduled clinical experience, the following must apply:

-- Approved uniforms are required. - All uniforms must be neat, clean, opaque, wrinkle free, and properly fit with appropriate undergarments. - If desired, students may wear black, grey, or white unadorned t-shirts under their scrub tops.
-Hoodies are not acceptable. - A white lab coat with College of Nursing identification may be worn over the uniform. - Opaque black stockings or socks must always be worn, when in uniform. - Clinical Shoe Requirements: - Black uniform or athletic: Entire shoe is black (black body, black soles, and black insignia).
-No color on shoes other than black. - Enclosed, flat-heeled: Raised heel section with extended front, enclosing the entire foot.
-No ventilation/air holes or openings on any section of the shoe. - Non-canvas, non-mesh: A solid enclosed material including but not limited to leather, pleather, faux leather, imitation leather, vegan leather, artificial leather, and polyurethane. - Kept clean: Shoes are kept clean and professional. - A watch with a secondhand capability is required.
-The secondhand can be manual or digital.
-Smartwatches, a mobile computer device with a touchscreen display, including but not limited to, Apple Watches, Fitbits, Samsung Galaxy Watches, etc. are prohibited. - Students are required to wear their USC ID Badge in all settings unless otherwise directed by their course faculty. - Face shield or eye goggles for eye protection.
+- Approved uniforms are required. - All uniforms must be neat, clean, opaque, wrinkle-free, and properly fit with appropriate undergarments. - If desired, students may wear black, grey, or white unadorned t-shirts under their scrub tops.
+Hoodies are not acceptable.
+Approved CON pullover sweater is allowed. - A white lab coat with College of Nursing identification may be worn over the uniform. - Opaque white stockings or socks must be worn, when in uniform, at all times. - Black professional healthcare shoes or athletic shoes are required.
+All shoes must be enclosed, flat-heeled, non-canvas, non-mesh, and kept clean.